-Documents submitted in support of an application become part of the permanent records of the graduate programs in education and cannot be released for any other use.

-Decisions regarding acceptance are made once all materials have been received and evaluated.
-Approval to register is generally given to those who meet the requirements at this time.
-A faculty advisor is also identified.
-Persons are encouraged to meet with their advisor regularly to ensure timely completion of all requirements.

-Admission to study does not imply candidacy for a degree.
-Final matriculated status in the MSEd and MST is granted upon completion of 12 credits and maintenance of a 3.0 GPA.
+- Documents submitted in support of an application become part of the permanent records of the Graduate School of Education and cannot be released for any other use. - Once all materials have been received and evaluated, decisions regarding acceptance are made; approval to register is generally given to those who meet the requirements, and a faculty advisor is identified. - Students are encouraged to meet with their advisor regularly to ensure timely completion of all requirements. - Admission to study does not imply candidacy for a degree.
+Final matriculated status in the M.S.Ed. and MST programs is granted upon completion of 9 credits and maintenance of a 3.0 GPA.
 Candidates maintain matriculated status by completing at least six credits during the fall and spring semesters.
-Persons who wish to take a leave from the program will apply for an official leave of absence and specify the expected semester of return.

-Application and all supporting materials must be submitted by: June 30 for Fall Admission; November 15 for Spring Admission; March 1st for Summer Admission.
+Persons who wish to take a leave from the program must apply for an official leave of absence and specify the expected semester of return. - Application and all supporting materials must be submitted by: June 30 for Fall Admission; November 15 for Spring Admission; March 1st for Summer Admission.